I love kids, in fact I love people. My passion is people.

 For example, each of my children has a behaviour that could be seen as a negative that we have twisted into a positive that they now see as a unique and useful part of themselves.

 So one of them has a tendency to flare up around a particular topic.
 They get cranky, rant and rave and get hot under the collar.
 We have turned that into a passionate focus for what they believe in, a great trait to have if you are a leader, which this child has become.

 Another you would call stubborn!
 In fact, everyone did and some people still do.
 However, we have managed to make this a fiery determination to succeed, a never-give-up attitude, which has seen them complete tasks that the other kids would have easily given up on.

 One of our young children was always getting into trouble for knocking things over at dinner.
-The sauce, the sugar, their dinner or someone’s drink was always ending up on the carpet, until one day we discovered that all they were trying to do was be the first person to help.
-If someone asked for something, they would reach across the table to be the one to get it for them.
+The sauce, the sugar, their dinner or someone’s drink was always ending up on the carpet, until one day we discovered that all she was trying to do was be the first person to help.
+If someone asked for something, she would reach across the table to be the one to get it for them.
 This child has grown into the most loving caring person giving all she can in her career of looking after and taking care of others.
 Something she absolutely loves but could have been lost if we didn’t stop to ask “why does she spill or knock things over more than the others, what is unique in this scenario?”.